HubSpot (NYSE:HUBS) Releases FY 2021 Earnings Guidance

 HubSpot (NYSE:HUBS) updated its FY 2021 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $1.670-$1.690 for the period, compared to the Thomson Reuters consensus estimate of $1.650.
 The company issued revenue guidance of $1.27 billion-$1.27 billion, compared to the consensus revenue estimate of $1.24 billion.HubSpot also updated its Q3 2021 guidance to $0.420-$0.440 EPS.

-In other news, CTO Dharmesh Shah sold 18,000 shares of HubSpot stock in a transaction on Monday, May 17th.
-The stock was sold at an average price of $485.50, for a total transaction of $8,739,000.00.
-Following the transaction, the chief technology officer now owns 1,542,891 shares in the company, valued at approximately $749,073,580.50.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, CFO Kathryn Bueker sold 600 shares of HubSpot stock in a transaction on Monday, May 17th.
-The stock was sold at an average price of $491.75, for a total value of $295,050.00.
-Following the transaction, the chief financial officer now owns 40,479 shares in the company, valued at approximately $19,905,548.25.
+In other HubSpot news, CEO Brian Halligan sold 8,500 shares of the stock in a transaction that occurred on Tuesday, May 18th.
+The shares were sold at an average price of $484.56, for a total value of $4,118,760.00.
+Following the completion of the sale, the chief executive officer now owns 635,784 shares in the company, valued at approximately $308,075,495.04.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, CFO Kathryn Bueker sold 600 shares of the stock in a transaction that occurred on Monday, May 17th.
+The stock was sold at an average price of $491.75, for a total transaction of $295,050.00.
+Following the completion of the sale, the chief financial officer now owns 40,479 shares of the company’s stock, valued at approximately $19,905,548.25.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 49,719 shares of company stock worth $25,638,644.
-6.00% of the stock is currently owned by corporate insiders.
+In the last 90 days, insiders sold 49,719 shares of company stock valued at $25,638,644.
+6.00% of the stock is owned by insiders.

 HubSpot, Inc provides a cloud-based customer relationship management (CRM) platform for businesses in the Americas, Europe, and the Asia Pacific.
 The company's CRM platform includes marketing, sales, service, and content management systems, as well as integrated applications, such as search engine optimization, blogging, website content management, messaging, chatbots, social media, marketing automation, email, predictive lead scoring, sales productivity, ticketing and helpdesk tools, customer NPS surveys, analytics, and reporting.